guanhuaw/MIRTorch/paper/paper.md

 Following the earlier MIRT (Michigan Image Reconstruction Toolbox) [@MIRT] and SigPy [@SigPy], MIRTorch has a clear and modular structure, facilitating fast prototyping of novel algorithms.
 The main features and components include:

 1. Generalization of linear operators as matrices.
-In many image modalities such as MRI, the forward system model is linear; thus, one may regard these models as matrices (though they may have otherwise efficient implementations).
+In many image modalities such as MRI and SPECT, the forward system model is linear; thus, one may regard these models as matrices (though they may have otherwise efficient implementations).
 By overloading operators such as +, -, *, MIRTorch aids researchers in defining system models and avoiding erroneous hardcoding.

 2. Efficient iterative solvers.
 MIRTorch includes various solvers, including CG [@CG], FISTA [@FISTA], and primal-dual [@primal_dual] to handle multiple scenarios.
 Users can easily combine learnable modules (such as CNNs) with numerical solvers to investigate model-based deep learning methods.
 Several common proximal operators [@proximal] are also provided.